SyboutPianoFiles

 Piano, Voice, Guitar

-I remember this song from a birthday party in the seventies.
-I remember as well its video with "the singing frog playing guitar" that was often shown on TV.
+I remember Love Is All its video with "the singing frog playing guitar" that was often shown on TV.
+In France the song became known by the version of "Florabelle et la Mushroom Family".
 Recently I found a version produced by the organisation Playing for Change.
 This version has a slightly different chorus.

 The song was written by Deep Purple's basist Roger Glover, not long after he left the band in 1973.